369koushil/Tredence_assignment_mini_langraph/Readme.md

 ## What I Would Improve With More Time

-* Persistent storage (SQLite) instead of in-memory store.
+* Persistent storage instead of in-memory store.
-* Richer logging with timestamps and error details.
 * Better condition evaluator with a safe expression parser.
 * More example workflows demonstrating branching and tooling integrations.
 * A small frontend to visualize workflow execution.